-We receive many questions regarding the legal use of spy equipment prior to purchase, and general advice regarding privacy and legal rights for the private sector.
-It is good news to hear the majority of our customers are taking responsibility to understand the law and its many positive uses for deploying security equipment.
-Over the years, and we have received excellent feedback on how Spy Cameras, Audio Surveillance, GPS Car Trackers and Listening Devices have been put to good use and without breaking the law.
+We receive many questions regarding the legal use of spy equipment before purchase and general advice regarding privacy and legal rights for the private sector.
+It is good news to hear the majority of our customers are taking responsibility for understanding the law and its many positive uses for deploying security equipment.
+Over the years, we have received excellent feedback on how Spy Cameras, Audio Surveillance, GPS Car Trackers and Listening Devices have been put to good use without breaking the law.

-While we firmly believe the use of spy equipment has proved beneficial to our many customers, and have provided satisfactory results to bring a conclusion to sometimes sensitive situations.
-There is no doubt surveillance is a credible deterrent against crime for both individuals and businesses, providing its use is for legitimate and purposeful means, however, it is always advised to understand the laws surrounding the use of surveillance products and if in any doubt seek professional consultation by legal representation.
+While we firmly believe the use of spy equipment has proved beneficial to our many customers and has provided satisfactory results to bring a conclusion to sometimes sensitive situations.
+There is no doubt surveillance is a credible deterrent against crime for both individuals and businesses, providing its use is for legitimate and purposeful means; however, it is always advised to understand the laws surrounding the use of surveillance products and, if in any doubt seek professional consultation by legal representation.

 Previously, we had written an article on UK Surveillance Law, and this Blog post expands further.
-UK law is vastly different in its operating terms between Police, the British Intelligence Agencies and a small business commercial e-commerce platform such as Online Spy Shop.
+UK law vastly differs in operating terms between the Police, the British Intelligence Agencies and small business commercial e-commerce platforms such as Online Spy Shop.
 Any government body must comply with the Regulation of Investigatory Powers Act (RIPA), whereas an e-commerce seller is more lenient.
-For peace of mind, all products on our website are perfectly legal to own and use, and will yield good results - providing you observe the rules of British law.
+For peace of mind, all products on our website are perfectly legal to own and use and will yield good results - providing you observe the rules of British law.

 Q. Our house has been broken into several times through the rear patio doors over the last few months.
 Can we fit an Outdoor Spy Camera to overlook our back garden?